petersowah/laravel-cashier-revenue-cat/README.md

 - And more

 You can access this information in your event listener to implement your business logic.

+### Webhook Event Types

+The package handles the following webhook event types:

+1. **INITIAL_PURCHASE**
+   - Triggered when a user makes their first purchase
+   - Contains initial subscription details and user information

+2. **RENEWAL**
+   - Triggered when a subscription is renewed
+   - Contains updated subscription period information

+3. **CANCELLATION**
+   - Triggered when a subscription is cancelled
+   - Contains cancellation details and effective date

+4. **NON_RENEWING_PURCHASE**
+   - Triggered when a subscription is set to not renew
+   - Contains information about when the subscription will end

+5. **SUBSCRIPTION_PAUSED**
+   - Triggered when a subscription is paused
+   - Contains pause duration and reason

+6. **SUBSCRIPTION_RESUMED**
+   - Triggered when a paused subscription is resumed
+   - Contains updated subscription status

+7. **PRODUCT_CHANGE**
+   - Triggered when a subscription product is changed
+   - Contains old and new product information

+8. **BILLING_ISSUE**
+   - Triggered when there's a billing problem
+   - Contains error details and resolution steps

+9. **REFUND**
+   - Triggered when a purchase is refunded
+   - Contains refund amount and reason

+10. **SUBSCRIPTION_PERIOD_CHANGED**
+    - Triggered when a subscription period is modified
+    - Contains old and new period information

+Each event type provides specific data in the payload that you can use to implement your business logic.
+The event listener example above shows how to handle each type of event.

 ## Database Schema